dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlWaitForAG/README.md

 * This resource evaluates if the Windows Failover Cluster role/group has been created.
 But the Windows Failover Cluster role/group is created before the Availability Group is in a ready state.
-When the Windows Failover Cluster role/group is found the resource will wait for one more time according to the value of `RetryIntervalSec` before returning.
+When the Windows Failover Cluster role/group is found the resource will wait one more time according to the value of `RetryIntervalSec` before returning.
 There is currently no check to validate that the Availability Group was successfully created and is in a ready state.
 A workaround is instead use [`WaitForAny`](https://docs.microsoft.com/en-us/powershell/scripting/dsc/reference/resources/windows/waitforanyresource?view=powershell-7)